cisagov/ScubaGear/baselines/exo.md

 Microsoft Defender has capabilities for all of these phishing protections.
-And except for impersonation protection, these features are available with EOP, which is included in all Microsoft 365 subscriptions that contain Exchange Online mailboxes.
-For more guidance on configuring phishing protections with Microsoft’s native solutions, see the “Phishing Protections SHOULD Be Enabled,” section of the *Defender for Office 365 Minimum Viable Secure Configuration Baseline*.
+And except for impersonation protection, these features are available with Exchange Online Protection (EOP), which is included in all Microsoft 365 subscriptions that contain Exchange Online mailboxes.
+For more guidance on configuring phishing protections with Microsoft’s native solutions, see the [Preset Security Policies](https://github.com/cisagov/ScubaGear/blob/emerald/baselines/defender.md#baseline) and [Impersonation Protection](https://github.com/cisagov/ScubaGear/blob/emerald/baselines/defender.md#2-impersonation-protection) sections of the [Defender for Office 365 Minimum Viable Secure Configuration Baseline](https://github.com/cisagov/ScubaGear/blob/main/baselines/defender.md).

 ### Policies